bollu/bollu.github.io/README.txt

 #### Music and Composition

+Unexpectedly, in the middle of a year, a friend ([Luisa Cicolini]()) mysteriously got me back to playing the piano through no fault of hers.
+This led me to read quite a lot of compositional theory, music history, and counterpoint.

 - [A Natural History of the Piano](https://www.goodreads.com/book/show/12811728-a-natural-history-of-the-piano), which is a funny, pop book on the history of both the instruments and the artists.
   I enjoyed reading it, since I definitely was unaware of a bunch of the history of the invention of the piano.